kawsarhasanjoy1/EComarce-front-9/README.md

 # EComarce-front-9

-this is mern stack project , this project food releted for baby , this website custom authentication system with mogodb express , user can create account and login account , user can buy prduct
+this is mern stack project , this project food releted for baby , this website custom authentication system with mogodb express , user can create account and login account , user can buy prduct ,,, i did product filtering with rating and price and category ,,, admin can added product and user can product added in cart then buy product , admin can access all product and delete and update any product